Mulatto: Post-emancipation and class divisions (1834 – 20th century)

 After Emancipation in 1834, the Mulatto class maintained a privileged position compared to formerly enslaved Black Jamaicans.
 Many Mulatto families had inherited wealth, land, and education, allowing them to dominate professions such as law, medicine, and commerce.

 However, racial tensions persisted.
 The brown-skinned elite often distanced themselves from the Black working class, reinforcing colorism and class divisions.
 This dynamic was reflected in cultural attitudes, such as the preference for lighter-skinned women in social and romantic contexts—a phenomenon explored in historical studies on Jamaican beauty standards.

 Political influence and legacy

 By the 20th century, mulatto Jamaicans played a significant role in politics and governance.
 Many leaders, including Alexander Bustamante, had mixed ancestry and leveraged their status to appeal to both Black and white constituencies.
 However, the rise of Black consciousness movements, particularly under figures like Marcus Garvey, challenged the dominance of the Mulatto elite and pushed for greater racial unity.

-Today, Jamaica's mulatto class has largely integrated into the broader society, but colorism and class distinctions remain influential in social and economic structures.